icgrp/ese532_handouts/ese532_handouts/hw5/walk_through.md

 hw5/
     Makefile
     design.cfg
+    xrt.ini
     common/
         Constants.h
-        Stopwatch.h
+        EventTimer.h
+        EventTimer.cpp
         Utilities.cpp
         Utilities.h
-    cpu/
-        MatrixMultiplication.cpp
-    fpga/
     hls/
         MatrixMultiplication.cpp
         Testbench.cpp
     Host.cpp
 ```
-- There are 6 targets in the Makefile.
+- There are 5 targets in the Makefile.
 Use `make help` to learn about them.
+- `design.cfg` defines several options for the v++ compiler.
+Learn more about it [here](https://developer.xilinx.com/en/articles/using-configuration-files-to-control-vitis-compilation.html).
+- `xrt.ini` defines the options necessary for Vitis Analyzer.
 - The `common` folder has header files and helper functions.
-- The `cpu` folder has the baseline code for matrix multiplication that runs on the cpu.
-- You will mostly be working with the code in the `fpga` folder.
+- You will mostly be working with the code in the `hls` folder.
 The
     `hls/MatrixMultiplication.cpp` file has the function that gets compiled
     to a hardware function (known as a kernel in Vitis).
 The `Host.cpp` file has
     the "driver" code that transfers the data to the fpga, runs the kernel,